 Evolution of the Ransomware Three-Act Playbook

 We like to think we already know how ransomware works—but ransomware crews have added a new act to their playbooks.
 They now expand their blast radius through the use of advanced land-and-pivot-style tactics to ensure a handsome payout from companies clamoring to regain operations without significant data leakage or reputational damage.
-Modern ransomware is carried out as a three-act playbook: initial access, midgame, and extortion.
+Modern ransomware is carried out as a three-act playbook: initial intrusion, midgame, and endgame.
 Each act has its unique specialization and tooling.

-"The midgame is comprised of the stages of the kill chain where attackers pivot through your IT infrastructure, enumerate targets, escalate privileges, phone home, and compromise assets and network data stores to compel payment."
+"The midgame is comprised of the post compromise stages of the kill chain where attackers pivot through your IT infrastructure, enumerate targets, escalate privileges, phone home, and compromise assets and network data stores to compel payment."

 Conventional wisdom says that access management and backup strategies are the remedies—but these haven't slowed the ransomware-as-a-service (RaaS) industry.
-Unfortunately, initial access prevention relies on 100% efficacy, and because gangs are moving beyond mere encryption by exfiltrating and exploiting sensitive information, once backup comes into play, the damage is done regardless of how you handled the extortion demand.
+Unfortunately, initial intrusion prevention relies on 100% efficacy, and because gangs are moving beyond mere encryption by exfiltrating and exploiting sensitive information, once backup comes into play, the damage is done regardless of how you handled the extortion demand.
 The crippling business damage is proportional to the ransomware campaign duration—specifically the midgame duration, as shown in the diagram.
-If you're watching inside the network, the midgame is where you can stop intruders before they set their extortion trap.
+If you're watching inside the network, the post-compromise midgame is where you can stop intruders before they set their extortion trap.

-Act 1: Initial Access – Foothold
+Act 1: Initial Intrusion – Foothold

-Conversations around ransomware defense tend to gravitate toward preventing initial access.
+Conversations around ransomware defense tend to gravitate toward preventing initial intrusion.
 While ransomware prevention is, on the surface, a logical strategy, when put to the test, motivated attackers have consistently proven that they can gain a foothold.
 Like any good pen tester, a persistent attacker will find a way into our porous hybrid perimeters.
 With today's specialized RaaS ecosystem, even a lazy extortion-motivated attacker can buy a jumpstart foothold from initial access brokers.